How To Build a PPC Reporting Dashboard to Track Performance

 6. Customize Widgets in the Dashboard

-Even if you’re using our PPC template, you can easily customize the dashboard widgets by clicking on “Edit Dashboard”, which allows you to delete, rearrange, resize, or customize the widget titles:
+Even if you’re using our PPC template, you can easily customize the dashboard widgets to showcase specific PPC marketing data by clicking on “Edit Dashboard”, which allows you to delete, rearrange, resize, or customize the widget titles:

 How to Edit Your Client's PPC Dashboard